flayzer/TrueNAS-Scale/Installing SABnzbd & VPN.md

 Before installing SABnzbd and VPN, we need to set up the necessary storage configurations.

 1. Create a dataset for your Download Cache.
 This dataset will be used to store downloaded data before moving it to PlexMedia.
-2. Ensure that you have an SMB share set up for the next section.
-This will allow easy file transfer between systems.
-If you don't have an SMB share set up, click [here](1.%20Installing%20TrueNAS%20Scale.md/#smb-share).

 ## Prepare VPN
 To set up the VPN for your TrueNAS SCALE system, follow these steps: